fabeal/api/README.md

 Verification
 ------------------------
 Every call to our api except ping will check you by API key.
-Every business in Fabeal has its own api key.
+Every business in Fabeal has its own api key which is private.
 Api key can be included to url:
 ```
 https://fabeal.com/api/v1/property/add?api_key=[[key]]
 ```